 Do the English Celebrate St Patrick’s Day?

 Although St. Patrick’s Day is traditionally an Irish Celebration, you’ll find St. Patrick’s Day Celebrations taking place far and wide.
 Many Irish people emigrated to countries all over the world during The Great Famine of the 1840s and, as a result, many nations feel a strong connection to the Irish and Irish culture.
 The United Kingdom is Ireland’s closest neighbour and, not one to miss out on a good Irish party, the English love to get involved with St. Patrick’s Day Celebrations.
-You’ll find St. Patrick’s Day parties and festivities happening all over England.
+You’ll find St. Patrick’s Day parties and festivities happening all over the UK.

-There’s all sorts to do on St. Patrick’s day in London.
+There’s all sorts to do on St Patrick’s day in London.
 From the big St. Patrick’s Day Parade with its epicentre in Trafalgar Square, to Irish themed club nights and parties that go until the wee small hours, there’s plenty to do on Paddy’s Day in London.

 Where does St. Patrick’s Day Parade in London start?